ObjectIsAdvantag/roomkit-collector/README.md

 You can now query the API (make sure to replace 'Theater' below by one of your devices);

 - GET / => healthcheck
+- GET /devices => returns the list of devices for which data is  collected
-- GET /analytics/Theater/last => returns the latest PeopleCount value fired by the 'Theater' device
+- GET /devices/Theater/last => returns the latest PeopleCount value fired by the 'Theater' device
-- GET /analytics/Theater/average?period=30 => returns an averaged PeopleCount value computed from the PeopleCount events fired by the 'Theater' device, over the last 30 seconds
+- GET /devices/Theater/average?period=30 => returns an averaged PeopleCount value computed from the PeopleCount events fired by the 'Theater' device, over the last 30 seconds

 ```json
 {